numpattern/numpattern.github.io/_posts/2020-04-19-Preliminary-Analysis.md

 maxValue         |  int64
 minValue          | int64

 We now can evaluate de resulted statistics from the _quantVal_ column.
-At first glance, we have minimum values  as 0.0001 and maximun as 710 000, and the Q3 is 52.9 so It seems from the description below that we have outliers.
+At first glance, we have minimum values as 0.0001 and maximun as 710 000, and the Q3 is 52.9 so It seems from the description below that we have a strongly skewed data.

 | --- | --- |
 | Statistics | Value |